-Drizzle with 1+ Tbsp olive oil, and sprinkle with 1/2 tsp salt (or garlic salt) and 1/4 tsp pepper.
-Mix the peppers and onions together on the pan.
+Drizzle with 1+ tablespoon olive oil, and sprinkle with ½ teaspoon salt (or garlic salt) and ¼ teaspoon pepper.
+Mix the peppers and onions together in the pan.

 Lay the bratwurst on the pan with the vegetables.
-After the brats get cooked in the oven for 10 minutes and get flipped, also stir the vegetables on the pan.
+After the brats get cooked in the oven for 10 minutes and get flipped, also stir the vegetables in the pan.